BIMI: Brand Indicators for Message Identification

 TL;DR

-- Publish a DNS TXT record pointing to your logo SVG and (for some receivers) a Verified Mark Certificate.
+- 1 Publish a DNS TXT record pointing to your logo SVG and (for most receivers) a Verified Mark Certificate (VMC) or Common Mark Certificate (CMC).

 What it does